alandweck/retirement-calculator/README.md

 This project will help build proficiency in JavaScript, HTML and CSS.

+## Example

+[NerdWallet's Retirement Calculator](https://www.nerdwallet.com/investing/retirement-calculator) is a brilliant example of a retirement calculator (though you can find tons more on Google).

 ## Description

 Create a web application composed of four input fields: